Constitution and Bylaws

 Section 1.
 The Board.

 (A) Duties and Terms of Office.
 The management and control of the AMCNO shall be vested in a Board of Directors elected as hereinafter provided.
-Except as noted below, the Board shall be composed of not less than thirteen (13) nor more than twenty-four (24) members elected from districts, groups and corporations and at-large and one physician-in-training and one medical student who shall be elected annually to a one-year term.
+Except as noted below, the Board shall be composed of not less than seven (7) nor more than fifteen (15) members elected from districts, groups and corporations and at-large and one physician-in-training and one medical student who shall be elected annually to a one-year term.
 Except for the physician-in-training and medical student, the term of office of the Directors shall be two (2) years, except as hereinafter provided, or until their successors are elected and qualified.
+Three past presidents of the AMCNO, preceding the immediate past president, may be invited to sit with the board without vote unless they are entitled to vote by virtue of serving an unexpired term on the board.

 (B) Consecutive Terms.
 No Director shall be eligible for election to more than three (3) consecutive terms.
 At least one (1) year must elapse following completion of the third term before a Director may be re-elected, at which time that individual may again be eligible to serve not more than three (3) consecutive terms.
 This limitation of tenure applies only to election to office and does not limit years of service on the Board by virtue of serving as an officer of the Academy (see above).
-The Board shall be made up of not less than thirteen (13) or more than twenty-four (24) Directors (except in special instances pertaining to officers as described below) elected “at large” or from voting districts as described in paragraph (C) below.
+The Board shall be made up of not less than seven (7) or more than fifteen (15) Directors (except in special instances pertaining to officers as described below) elected “at large” or from voting districts as described in paragraph (C) below.

 (C) Voting Districts.
 Each Voting Member except members of the physician-in-training section shall belong to that district in which the hospital or group/corporation which the member has previously designated as that member’s primary hospital or group/corporation is located.
 Active members with no primary hospital or group/corporation affiliation or a member that is part of a primary hospital or group/corporation with less than five AMCNO members will be assigned to the district nearest to that physician’s primary office address.
 A non-active voting member will vote in the district in which the hospital or group/corporation the physician last designated as the primary affiliation is located.
 At each election any voting member shall be entitled to vote for one (1) candidate from that member’s district and as many candidates-at-large as there are at-large positions to be elected.
 District boundaries shall be determined periodically when appropriate by the Board.
 In the event that a new hospital is established, the Board shall determine the district in which a voting member who has designated the new hospital as the member’s primary hospital shall vote.

-(D) Extended Term for Officers.
-If the elected term on the Board of Directors of the President-elect should expire prior to that officer’s succession to the office of President, the officer’s term on the Board shall automatically extend for the duration of the term as President.
-The same consideration shall apply to the Immediate Past President who shall serve as a voting member of the Board of Directors for an additional year should that officer’s term of office as President terminate after a regular term on the Board of Directors is completed.
-In addition, the Secretary-Treasurer appointed by the Board shall, by virtue of office, also be a member of the Board of Directors during that term of office.
-Thus, the Board of Directors may be made up of additional members, as circumstances require.
+(D) Extended term for officers and executive committee members.
+If the elected term on the board of directors of the president-elect should expire prior to that officer’s succession to the office of president, the officer’s term on the board shall automatically extend for the duration of the term as president. the same consideration shall apply to the immediate past president who shall serve as a voting member of the board of directors for an additional year should that officer’s term of office as president terminate after a regular term on the board of directors is completed.
+In addition, the secretary-treasurer appointed by the board shall, by virtue of office, also be a member of the board of directors during that term of office.
+The board term of the one (1) OR two (2) members appointed by the president to the executive committee as well as the vice president of legislative affairs (appointment to be filled by the legislative chairman of the AMCNO) may also extend dependent upon their term on the executive committee.
+Thus, the board of directors may be made up of additional members, as circumstances require.

 (E) Automatic Forfeiture.
 Any Board member absenting him/herself from more than two (2) Board meetings per year without due cause shall automatically forfeit their office and the vacancy shall be filled by an appointment made by the President.